 The BUSU shall, so far as is reasonably practicable, provide a safe and healthy environment in which to carry on the BUSU's affairs.
 All reasonable measures shall be taken to prevent and eliminate accidental injuries and illnesses.
-BUSU Workplace Health and Safety Advisory Committee shall work to achieve the objective set out in this Policy.
+The BUSU Executive Director shall work to achieve the objective set out in this Policy.
 The BUSU seeks to ensure that health, safety and accident prevention form an integral part of the design, construction, purchase and maintenance of all buildings, equipment and work processes under control of the BUSU.
-Safety Officers shall monitor the safety and health programs within their areas and make recommendations to improve their effectiveness.
+The Executive Director shall monitor the safety and health programs within the Union and make improvements to their effectiveness.
 The BUSU will meet the minimum legal standards and, where reasonably practicable, will strive to exceed the minimum legal standards set out in The Workplace Safety and Health Act (Manitoba) and other such applicable safety and health legislation, as amended from time to time.